franleplant/reform/README.md

 > NOTE: this assumes you initialized `this.state.errors.myField = {}` otherwise you would also have to check if `this.state.errors.myField` is null.

-The problem with this approach is the ternary operation, the verbosity, and the ugglyness, but we can do better, how?
+The problem with this approach is the ternary operation, the verbosity, and the ugliness, but we can do better, how?
 Just use React components!

 ```javascript